 Here's a brief description of each field:

-- Name - this will appear in the DNS record group page's title and header.
+- Name - this appears in the DNS record group page's title and header.

 - Description - the optional description appears below the title.
 Example uses include internal notes or instructions for posting DNS records.

-- Name server to query - if you have a paid account, then you can optionally specify which name server you wish to query.
+- Name servers to query - if you have a paid account, then you can optionally specify which name server you wish to query.
 DNS Check's recursive name servers are queried by default.

-- Notifications - this controls whether notifications are sent when a DNS record changes state between passing and failing.
+- Notifications - this controls whether to send notifications when a DNS record changes state between passing and failing.
 See our Notification Settings page for more details.